United Tribes of New Zealand: History

-The confederation was convened in 1834 by British Resident James Busby.
-Busby had been sent to New Zealand in 1833 by the Colonial Office to serve as the official British Resident, and was anxious to set up a framework for trade between Māori and Europeans.
+James Busby had been sent to New Zealand in 1833 by the Colonial Office to serve as the official British Resident, and was anxious to set up a framework for trade between Māori and Europeans.
 The Māori chiefs of the northern part of the North Island agreed to meet with him in March 1834.
 Rumours began spreading that the Frenchman Baron Charles de Thierry planned to set up an independent state at Hokianga.
-The United Tribes declared their independence on 28 October 1835 with the signing of the Declaration of Independence.
+The United Tribes declared their independence on 28 October 1835 with the signing of the Declaration of Independence, set up by Busby.
 In 1836, the British Crown under King William IV recognised the United Tribes and its flag.

 By 1839, the Declaration of the United Tribes had 52 signatories from Northland and a few signatories from other parts, notably from the ariki of the Waikato Tainui, Pōtatau Te Wherowhero.
 In February 1840, a number of chiefs of the United Tribes convened at Waitangi to sign the Treaty of Waitangi.
 During the Musket Wars (1807–1842), Ngāpuhi and other tribes raided and occupied many parts of the North Island, but eventually reverted to their previous territorial status as other tribes acquired European weapons.

 From a New Zealand standpoint under the settler government, the Confederation has been considered to have been assimilated into a new entity after the signing of the Treaty of Waitangi; the Declaration is viewed in large part as merely a historical document.
 In recent times, questions have arisen regarding the constitutional relevance of the Declaration.